 In Electronics Sponsored Brands Ads also tend to have a higher click-through-rate.
 Why?

-It might be a combination of customers of customers:
+It might be a combination of customers:

 - Putting more value on brands for ‘lifestyle products’ such as home audio products, eReaders, headphones, and so on.
 And,